Pet euthanasia: Making the tough decision

 Access animal bereavement counselling

 Many animal bereavement counsellors can also help you prepare for the death of a beloved companion, guide you through the decision-making process, and support you after the death.
-If you’re unsure where to find an animal bereavement counsellor then visit Pets and People, a website developed specifically to help pet owners connect with qualified and experienced pet loss counsellors in Australia.
+If you’re unsure where to find an animal bereavement counsellor then visit Pets and People, a website developed specifically to help pet owners connect with pet loss counsellors in Australia.

-I’m also available for end of life, pet loss and bereavement counselling and be contacted via my email: email@example.com
+I’m also available for end-of-life, pet loss, and bereavement counselling and be contacted via email: firstname.lastname@example.org.

 If you choose euthanasia as an option and know when the right time is, there are some additional details you may like to consider.
 To be present or not and where you would like the procedure to take place.